isuruK2003/wa-chat-cleaner/README.md

 ## Overview

-The `WhatsAppExportedChatDataExtractor` is a Python tool designed to filter and extract content from exported WhatsApp chat data files.
+This is is a tool designed to filter and extract content from exported WhatsApp chat data files.
 It processes raw chat data and converts it into a clean and structured JSON format.

-## Features

 - **Filters**: Excludes irrelevant system messages and group activities.
 - **Extracts**: Parses and extracts date, time, username, and message content.